 Add the blanched almonds to a baking tray and put the tray in the oven for 4-5 min or until lightly toasted

-Tip: Watch these like a hawk so you don't burn them!
+Tip: Watch these like a hawk so they don't burn!

 Add the linguine to a pot of boiled water with a large pinch of salt and bring to the boil over a high heat

 Cook the linguine for 8-10 min or until cooked with a slight bite

 Once done, drain the linguine and reserve a cup of the starchy pasta water

 While the linguine is cooking, chop the tomatoes into wedges